-The rise of 'temporary talent': Managing your contingent workforce
+The rise of temporary talent: How to manage your contingent workforce

 Blog title V2

-null The rise of 'temporary talent': Managing your contingent workforce
+null The rise of temporary talent: How to manage your contingent workforce

 The contingent workforce consists of a growing number of individuals that are hired to execute work on a non-permanent, per-project basis.

 The skills and services of this segment are engaged subject to the needs of the organisation.
 In lieu of the need to provide continuous, permanent employment, contingent labour can offer a cost-sensitive strategy that can flex to changes in the market.

 However, the incorporation of contingent workers is not without risk.
 Poor visibility across this segment of the workforce can trigger concerns surrounding contracts and compliance.

 But with 70% of executives planning to hire more contingent workers, leaders must integrate this growing talent network as part of their workforce strategy, or bear the greatest risk of all – being left behind.